 Before the 1800s, people with intellectual disabilities didn't get any kind of help.

-Other people didn't think we could think, or feel, or learn.

-So they didn't know what to do with us.

-We usually didn't get to go to school, or work.

-We got put in prison a lot.
+Other people didn't think we could think, or feel, or learn, so they didn't know what to do with us.
+We usually didn't get to go to school or work, and we got put in prison a lot.

 Our families were ashamed of us.

-They didn't want other people knowing we existed.

-So we got kept secret by our families.
+They didn't want other people knowing we existed, so we got kept secret by our families.
 We might not have been allowed to leave our houses.

-Sometimes, people killed us.

-They decided our lives weren't worth living.
+Sometimes, people decided our lives weren't living, so they killed us.

 This started to change in the mid-1800s.
 People made institutions for other kinds of disabilities.

-Sometimes, people with intellectual disabilities got put there, too.

-But there weren't any places just for people with intellectual disabilities.
+Sometimes, people with intellectual disabilities got put there, but there weren't any places just for people with intellectual disabilities.

-Some people started studying intellectual disabilities.

-They wanted to make us as "normal" as possible.

-They wanted to see if we could think and learn.

-So they made institutions for us.
+Some people started studying intellectual disabilities because they wanted to make us as "normal" as possible.
+They wanted to see if we could think and learn, so they made institutions for us.
 These places were called state schools.

-State schools were the first institutions just for people with intellectual disabilities
+State schools were the first institutions just for people with intellectual disabilities.